Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Introduction

 \section{Introduction}

 {\Alph{theorem}}

-In \cite{BKKL} a remarkable connection between the representation theory of Hecke algebras and Lusztig's canonical bases was established by showing that cyclotomic Hecke algebras are isomorphic to cyclotomic quotients of quiver Hecke algebras introduced in \cite{KL}, \cite{KLII}, where also a connection between the representation theory of these algebras and Lusztig''s geometric construction of canonical bases was predicted.
-This prediction was verified, \cite{VV}, and so therefore a connection between representations of cyclotomic Hecke algebras and canonical bases was established.
-In this way, cyclotomic Hecke algebras inherit an interesting grading which in type $A$ can also be obtained from the graded versions of parabolic category $\cO$'s and hence be described in terms of type $A$ Kazhdan-Lusztig polynomials, see \cite{BSIII}, \cite{MathasHuQuiv}.
-In other types however, Schur-Weyl duality connects the Lie algebra with a centralizer algebra (Brauer algebra) different from the group algebra of any Weyl group.
-In this paper we investigate relations between parabolic category $\cO^{\mathfrak{p}}(\mathfrak{so}_{2n})$, Brauer algebras and their degenerate affine versions $\VWd=\VWd(\Xi)$, depending on a parameter set $\Xi$, and their cyclotomic quotients, \cite{AMR}.
-The algebras $\VWd(\Xi)$ were introduced in \cite{Nazarov} we call them {\it VW-algebras}.\footnote{Keeping in mind that VW can be seen as a degeneration of BMW, the affine Birman-Murakawi-Wenzl algebras, \cite{DRVcenter}.} These families are the Brauer algebra analogues of the cyclotomic Hecke algebras, but in contrast to them not well understood and so far slightly neglected; maybe also because of the lack of a good combinatorial description and geometric realization.
-The main goal of the paper is to connect these algebras to category $\cO$ and its Kazhdan-Lusztig combinatorics and in this way obtain canonical bases of representations for coideal subalgebras in quantum groups.
+In \cite{BKKL} a remarkable connection between the representation theory of Hecke algebras and Lusztig's canonical bases was established by showing that cyclotomic Hecke algebras are isomorphic to cyclotomic quotients of quiver Hecke algebras introduced in \cite{KL}, \cite{KLII}, where also a connection between the representation theory of these algebras and Lusztig's geometric construction of canonical bases was predicted.
+This prediction was verified, \cite{VV}, and therefore a connection between representations of cyclotomic Hecke algebras and canonical bases was established.
+As a result cyclotomic Hecke algebras inherit an interesting grading which in type $ \mathrm{A}$ can also be obtained from the graded versions of parabolic category $\cO$'s and hence be described in terms of type $ \mathrm{A}$ Kazhdan-Lusztig polynomials, see \cite{BSIII}, \cite{MathasHuQuiv}.
+In other types however, Schur--Weyl duality connects the Lie algebra with a centralizer algebra (Brauer algebra) different from the group algebra of any Weyl group.
+In this paper we investigate relations between parabolic category $\cO^{\pp}(\mathfrak{so}_{2n})$, Brauer algebras and their degenerate affine versions $\VWd=\VWd(\Xi)$, depending on a parameter set $\Xi$, and their cyclotomic quotients, \cite{AMR}.
+The algebras $\VWd(\Xi)$ were introduced in \cite{Nazarov}, we call them affine {\it VW-algebras}.\footnote{Keeping in mind that (affine) VW can be seen as a degeneration of (affine) BMW, the affine Birman-Murakawi-Wenzl algebras, \cite{DRVcenter}.} These families are the Brauer algebra analogues of the cyclotomic Hecke algebras, but in contrast to the latter, they are not well understood and so far slightly neglected; mostly due to a lack of a good combinatorial description and geometric realization.
+The main goal of the paper is to connect these algebras to category $\cO$ and its Kazhdan-Lusztig combinatorics, and in this way obtain canonical bases of certain representations for coideal subalgebras in quantum groups.

-We start with a type $D$ analogue of the Arakawa-Suzuki theorem:
+We start with a type $ \mathrm{D}$ analogue of the Arakawa-Suzuki theorem from \cite{AS}:

 \begin{theorem} Let $M$ be a highest weight module in $\cO(\mathfrak{so}_{2n})$.
-With an appropriate choice of $\Xi$ there is an algebra homomorphism
+With an appropriate choice of $\Xi$ there is an algebra homomorphism \abovedisplayskip0.3em \belowdisplayskip0.3em

 \end{theorem}